 The Research Program exists to facilitate, support and grow community-based research and program and implementation science initiatives and partnerships that address HIV/AIDS, hepatitis C, and related issues in British Columbia and across Canada.

 What is community-based research?
 Community-based research (CBR) is a methodological practice that places community partnerships at the forefront.
 CBR approaches are marked by the following principles: collaborative, change-oriented, and inclusive.
-For a longer description of CBR Principles, see this post on REACH 2.0’s website.
+PAN has supported the CIHR CBR Collaborative (a program of REACH) develop a set of CBR Principles, that direct our work.

 We also encourage you to attend our CBR Quarterly Meetings, which bring together researchers and other stakeholders involved in community-based research throughout the province to share information, build partnerships, and develop a collective vision for CBR in BC.
 Please see our CBR Resources for links to reports and tools.